 Customers are also using internet banking to check balances, view transaction history, pay bills, transfer From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More, view statements, and more.
 On a typical day for ANZ’s internet banking platform, we would see 2.14 million active customers (up nearly 10 percent year-on-year), 840,000 logins, and nearly $A975,000 in total transaction value.

 So, it would seem at many levels the previously slow death of cash accelerated with COVID-19, right?
 In some ways, yes, but in other ways, no. Here in Australia, a puzzling paradox has emerged.

 Despite the trends mentioned above, the levels of cash in circulation grew in 2020, and there is more cash in the system now than ever before.

 Graph 3.
 Australia: Value of Banknotes in Circulation (2004-2021) and Net A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand.
 More Issuance (2017-2021).

 The amount of cash currently in circulation has reached $A94 billion, growing by $A11 billion during the pandemic.